RalphHightower/RalphHightower/AutomotiveResources.md

 | [VIN Decoder](https://vpic.nhtsa.dot.gov/decoder) | What is it?
 What does it have?
 From [National Highway Traffic Safety Administration](https://www.nhtsa.dot.gov/) |
 | [Old Car City](https://www.oldcarcityusa.com/)[^1] | Old Car City in White, Georgia contains the worlds largest known classic car junkyard. |

+[^1]: [Old Car City](https://www.oldcarcityusa.com/) in White, Georgia contains the worlds largest known classic car junkyard.
+Visitors enjoy the beautiful vegetation of the deep south that is intertwined with the hundreds of cars that reside in Old Car City.
+Old Car City started as a small general store in 1931 and is still family owned and operated.
+Come enjoy the Old South environment, folk art, ghosts of beautiful classic cars, and much more!
+With over 34 acres and over 4000 American-made cars from the early 20th Century, these cars, trucks, vans, and even a couple school buses are placed in such a way as to be ideally suited for photos, videos and custom camera shoots.
+Over the 8 decades since first started, thousands of photographers, videographers, ad agencies and media companies have visited Old Car City USA.
+Popular news magazine and newspaper companies, like CBS Sunday Morning, the New York Times, the BBC and Georgia Public Television, have made press releases and/or video segments and transmitted it worldwide.
+Mayor of Old Car City USA, Dean Lewis, welcomes all who come out to visit his varied collection of automobile art with a little help from Mother Nature.
+You can come and just stroll along with winding paths for a nominal fee or, for a few dollars more, bring a camera and take pictures and/or videos and share them with friends.
+Among the many cars at Old Car City USA, there is the last car Elvis Presley ever bought back in 1977 just a couple months before he died.
+Also, a movie starring Andy Griffith and Johnny Cash used one of the cars that now call this place "home."
+The honorary mayor of the "City," Dean Lewis, is also an artist in his own rite with some of the most unique canvas...the styrofoam cup.
+In his upstairs loft, Lewis has hundreds of styrofoam canvases featuring his artistic talents on display along with some paintings he will proudly show off.

 ## GM-Canada’s OnStar Solution to Canada’s Sunset of Cellular CDMA 2G Technology in 2015

 [Canada sunsetted cellular 2G CDMA technology in 2015.
 GM Canada figured out how to retain OnStar functionality in affected vehicles without using a dongle that plugs into the ODB-II port, which is GM USA solution.
 Documents retrieved from NHTSA (US) https://nhtsa.gov.](https://ralphhightower.github.io/GM-Canada-OnStar-2G-Sunset/)